neos/neos-ui/README.md

 ```

 Since our package currently conflicts with the default FrontendLogin package, we need to remove it prior visiting the new backend interface.
-Execute the following command in your shell to delete the FrontendLogin package and to install all frontend dependencies as well as build the frontend application bundles.
+Execute the following command in your shell to delete the FrontendLogin and the NeosDemoTypo3Org package and to install all frontend dependencies as well as build the frontend application bundles.
 ```
-composer remove flowpack/neos-frontendlogin && rm -rf Data/Temporary/* && cd Packages/Application/PackageFactory.Guevara && bash Build/init.sh
+composer remove flowpack/neos-frontendlogin typo3/neosdemotypo3org && rm -rf Data/Temporary/* && rm Configuration/PackageStates.php && rm -rf Packages/Plugins/Flowpack.Neos.FrontendLogin/ && cd Packages/Application/PackageFactory.Guevara && bash Build/init.sh
 ```

 After the script has finished, you are all set up and can open the sub-route `/che!` to login to the new interface.